brendon-wong/flask-exercises/readme.md

 1. `. venv/bin/activate` if the virtual environment is not activated
 2. Complete an exercise, referring to the lesson content, tests, and, if necessary, solution.py
 3. `python3 test.py` to run tests of your solution in app.py; for more test details, use the command `python3 test.py -v`
-4. To test solution.py, first change the import statement at the top of test.py from `from app import app` to `from solution import app`, then run `python3 solution.py`
+4. To test solution.py, change the import statement at the top of test.py from `from app import app` to `from solution import app` and make additional import changes as needed, then run `python3 solution.py`
 5. Refer to the solution to see alternative ways of solving the same problem and improve your coding skills

 ### Unit 1 - Flask Fundamentals and Relational Databases